GardenOfSalvation/LoSiento/README.md

 ## Deployed

-Our app is current deployed on Heroku and accessible to anyone to try out.
-Please visit URL to see our app's functionality.
+Our app is currently deployed on Heroku and accessible to anyone to try out.
+Please visit **_URL_** to see our app's functionality.

 ## Installation